Research Associate Professor, Epidemiology

 Seattle, WA 98109

-Margaret M. Madeleine, MPH, PhD, is a Research Associate Professor in the Department of Epidemiology in the School of Public Health at the University of Washington and an Associate Member, Program in Epidemiology, Fred Hutchinson Cancer Research Center.
-She received her MPH in Epidemiology from Yale in 1991 and PhD from UW in 1996.
-She began her Epi career as a Staff Scientist at the Fred Hutch, and was the project director for case-control studies of HPV-related cancers.
-She has been a key member of the Seattle HPV research group.
+Margaret M. Madeleine, MPH, PhD, is a Research Associate Professor in the Department of Epidemiology in the School of Public Health at the University of Washington and an Associate Member of the Program in Epidemiology at the Fred Hutchinson Cancer Research Center.
+She received her MPH in Epidemiology from Yale in 1991 and PhD from the UW in 1996.
+She has been a key member of the Seattle HPV research group, and focuses on the epidemiology of HPV related cancers.
+Prior grants have focused on the role of inflammation and immune genetics in cancer.
+Current projects focus on the role of HPV vaccination in prevention of HSIL and uptake of HPV vaccination in Washington State.

 In The News